International Area Studies Team Leader

 - MS, Library and Information Sciences, Rosary College of Arts and Sciences, Dominican University, River Forest, Ill.

 - BA, Anhui University, Hefei, Anhui Province, China

-Guo-hua Wang earned her BA from Anhui University in China, master’s degree in Library and Information Sciences from Rosary College, and a Specialist degree in Library Automation from the University of Wisconsin-Madison.
-She is a member of Beta Phi Mu, the honor society of International Library & Information Studies.
+Guo-hua Wang earned her BA from Anhui University in China, Master of Arts in Library and Information Science from Rosary College, and a Specialist degree in Library Automation from the University of Wisconsin-Madison Graduate School.
+She is a member of Beta Phi Mu, an International Library Science Honor Society.